introduction-csharp/hash-tables/README.md

 See the [shared document](https://docs.google.com/document/d/1lXkSRJYWdgIysSzLaU5dLR_b3a0rKdVCAc9pabMqvec/edit?usp=sharing) for some things to do.

 *NB* there is a built-in `Hashtable` class, you should ignore this for now.

+There is an IHashTable.cs file in this repo which you could choose to use as the basis for the work outlined in the document.